ChaitanyaPTank/angular-practice/README.md

 	1. HTML Templates -> View part.
 	2. Class -> Logic that controls the view part of that component
 - Services are the class that controls the logic of our app.

+# Note:
+- This is my own understanding on angular, this will be changed with time and my own progress with angular.